 I went to an amazing event the other day.
 It was for the premier of a movie called “The Red Tent: Things We Don’t Talk About”.
 This was a ladies only affair, and as well as the screening of the movie, there was a drum circle, belly dancing, handmade jewelry, tarot readings, massages, a raffle, and henna tattoos.
 I have a weakness for henna tattoos, so I got one, and I won two things at the raffle: two life coaching sessions and a Rhythm Acupuncture session, so I was rather chuffed at the end of the evening.

 But by far the most profound experience was learning about the Red Tent Movement.
-The founder of this movement, ALisa Starkweather, has a website and a Facebook page that will provide you with much more information than I can, but what I came away with was this: Women do not gather the way they used to.
+It has a website here.
+The founder of this movement, ALisa Starkweather, created a Facebook page that will provide you with much more information than I can, but what I came away with was this: Women do not gather the way they used to.
 At one time, in many cultures, women would get together during their monthly cycles, and at this time they could talk about their lives, tell their stories, support and nurture each other, and benefit from each others’ strength and wisdom.
 In this fast-paced world, the fact that we do not do this anymore is a great loss.

 Red Tents are becoming very popular again, thanks to this movement.
 These gatherings can be places to talk, to do self-care and nurturing exercises, drum circles, singing, all sorts of things, depending upon the strengths and talents of the women involved.
 They are places where you can learn to love who you are, and know that you are enough.
 A place where women can raise each other up.